Cloud Performance Monitor

 The Services tab includes the following main UI elements:

-• Filter field: Enter text to narrow the Services List to services in which the text matches values one of the following fields in the list's cards and tables: Service name, Region, Connection Type, HTTP status, HTTP Latency.
+• Search: A field that filters the Services List to services in which the text matches values one of the following fields in the list's cards and tables: Service name, Region, Connection Type, HTTP status, HTTP Latency.

-• Update tests: Click to have Kentik automatically configure appropriate synthetic tests to the services that you've chosen to check (see Configure Service Monitoring) and Kentik has discovered that you use.
+• Update tests: A button that directs Kentik to automatically configure appropriate synthetic tests to the services that you've chosen to check (see Configure Service Monitoring) and Kentik has discovered that you use.

 Note: This button is only active if agent deployment has changed since the last time tests were updated (see Manage Agents Dialog).